 We use technology as an enabler of our business strategies.
-We have implemented systems targeted at improving financial control, cost management, inventory control, merchandise planning, logistics, replenishment and product allocation.
+We have implemented systems targeted at improving financial control, cost management, inventory control, merchandise planning, logistics, replenishment, and product allocation.
 In recent years, we have focused on information systems that are designed to be used in all stores, yet are flexible enough to meet the unique needs of each specific store location.

 A communications network sends and receives critical business data to and from our stores, providing timely and extensive information on business activity in every location.
 Our information is processed in a secure environment to protect both the actual data and the physical assets.
-We attempt to mitigate the risk of possible business interruptions by maintaining a disaster recovery plan, which includes storing critical business information off-site.
+We attempt to mitigate the risk of cyber-security threats and business interruptions by maintaining strong security protocols and a disaster recovery plan, which includes storing critical business information off-site.

-We strive to maintain highly qualified and motivated individuals to support our information systems, which includes help desk staff, computer operators, programmers, system analysts, business analysts, project managers and a security officer.
+We strive to maintain highly qualified and motivated individuals to support our information systems, which includes security, help desk, development, engineering, system analysts, business analysts and project managers.
 Our systems are monitored 24 hours a day.
 Our management believes that our current systems and practice of implementing regular updates position us well to support current needs and future growth.
 We use a strategic information systems planning process that involves senior management and is integrated into our overall business planning and enterprise risk management.
 Information systems projects are prioritized based upon strategic, financial, regulatory and other business criteria.